The Mary Shelley Award

 * Feature complex female protagonists driving the narrative and leading the action.

 The award will be given to the female writer or director, or the actress in the protagonist role.
+Please note, this award is open to all female-identified filmmakers.
 Nominees from the year’s programming will be identified by the OWA programming team, and the winner will be determined by a special jury of female film industry professionals.

 2017 Winner: Rosita Lama Muvdi, LA SIRENA